Budget Cold Weather Clothing

 Men's | Women's | ECWCS gen III level 1

-to wrap up warm again when the temperature drops.
+the ability to wrap up warm again when the temperature

 A very varied layer that can be put on or off, unzipped, sleeves rolled up etc. during sunny periods or exercise and then closed down fully and another layer put on top when the weather gets bad again.
 It should be a soft layer for comfort and also to make it a more effective insulator when another layer is put on top of it.
 Half or full length zips are good and allow it to be used as the outer layer during warmer conditions or to quickly vent excess heat.

 Upper body - thick shirts, sweaters and jackets long enough at the back to avoid exposed skin or lower layers during bending.

 Lower body - Thick warm pants of heavyweight synthetic material such as polyester/cotton.
 Pants should be somewhat loose fitting and not tight as this allows a layer of air and doesn't restrict the circulation..
 Denim is about the worst possible choice.

 Bibs and overalls are particularly good, they add extra core insulation and keep you covered while bending or stretching.